ZertoPublic/Z4K/docs/TaintsandTolerations.md

 kubectl annotate node <node-name> zertorole-
 ```

--	Taints and tolerations are not replicated.
--	When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection **before** recovery oeprations take place.
--	Nodes with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have protected deployments.
--	For more info, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
+For more information on Kubernetes taints and tolerations, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)